School Counseling FAQ

 - What accreditations does this program have?

-course workhelp me be eligible to become a Licensed Professional Counselor (LPC)
+- Will the course work help me be eligible to become a Licensed Professional Counselor (LPC)

 - What is the difference between Certification and Licensure?